Skip to content

 17. Ichigo Ichie

 Eating at Ichigo Ichie is an experience to remember.
-This Japanese restaurant is in high demand so if you want to eat here you will have to book in advance.
+This Japanese restaurant is in high demand, so you will have to book in advance.
 Every single bite of the food here is a burst of unique and exciting flavours.
-The food here isn’t just packed with flavour but it also conveys pure artistry.
+The food here isn’t just packed with flavour; it also conveys pure artistry.

-The atmosphere matched with spectacular food really makes eating at Ichigo Ichie and unforgettable experience.
-You will eat unique and different dishes at this Michelin star restaurant.
+The atmosphere, matched with spectacular food, really makes eating at Ichigo Ichie an unforgettable experience.
+You will eat unique and different dishes at this Michelin-starred restaurant.
 There is nothing plain and simple about this place!

 Location: No.5 Fenns Quay, Sheares Street,